Curvature Measures of Pseudo-Riemannian Manifolds: Homogeneous distributions

 \section{Homogeneous distributions}

 In this section we recall some homogeneous distributions on the real line that will be used throughout the paper, and introduce some useful terminology for working with generalized differential forms that are homogeneous in a certain sense.
 In the last subsection, we compute the integral of a distribution-valued functional that will be in the center of our proof of the Weyl principle.
+By $B(x,y)$ we denote the Euler Beta function.
+We introduce the notation